FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 I've said the FBI and the Department of Justice have no information to support those tweets.

-I didn't find out till five years later when Google called me and said, Hey, our five-year notification is lapsed.
+I didn't find out until five years later when Google called me and said, hey, our five-year notification has lapsed.

-We can now Okay, um, and what he's talking about, guys, is um this is true.
+And what he's talking about, guys, is this is true.

-I'm getting in the weeds here a bit, but just to kind of give you guys an idea, when you are um when the feds go ahead and request your information, what ends up happening a lot of the times is they request that information and the um people that they request it through, right?
+I'm getting in the weeds here a bit, but just to kind of give you guys an idea, when you are when the feds go ahead and request your information, what ends up happening a lot of the times is they request that information and the people that they request it through, right, they have a period of time where they won't say anything until, you know, they have to, right?

-So, um hold on, guys, I'm letting the people know on um.
+So hold on, guys, I'm letting the people know on.

 So they notified him five years later, right?